A nonparametric test for a constant correlation matrix: The Fluctuation Test

-Assumption \ref{limit} is a regularity condition which holds in most models, except perhaps the case of trending random variables.
-This situation is however not relevant for financial returns.
+Assumption \ref{limit} is a regularity condition which rules out trending random variables.
+As we have financial returns in mind, this is no issue.

-Assumption \ref{moments} is more critical because it requires finite $|4 + \delta|$-th moments of ${\bf X}_t$ with $\delta > 0$ arbitrary (note that the components of ${\bf X}_t$ enter $U_t$ quadratically).
-In fact, there is evidence that even variances might not exist for some financial series, cf. \citet{mandelbrot:1962}.
-However, simulation evidence shows that the test still works under the $t_3$-distribution (see below).
+Assumption \ref{moments} is more critical because it requires finite $|4 + \gamma|$-th moments of ${\bf X}_t$ with an arbitrary $\gamma > 0$ (note that the components of ${\bf X}_t$ enter $U_t$ quadratically).
+In fact, there is evidence that even variances might not exist for some financial series, cf. \citet{mandelbrot:1963}.
+However, simulation evidence below shows that the test still works under the $t_3$-distribution.

-Assumption \ref{ned} is a very general serial dependence assumption which holds in most relevant econometric models, e.g.\ in GARCH-models under certain conditions (cf. \citealp{carrascochen:2002}).
+Assumption \ref{ned} is a very general serial dependence assumption which holds in relevant econometric models, e.g.\ in GARCH-models under certain conditions (cf. \citealp{carrascochen:2002}).
 It guarantees that the vector

 is $L_2$-NED (near-epoch dependent) with size $-\frac{1}{2}$, cf. \citet{davidson:1994}, p.
-273, which is necessary for applying a functional central limit theorem later on.
+273. This allows for applying a functional central limit theorem later on.

 Next, we impose a stationarity condition which is in line with \citet{aue:2009b}.